vboussot/ImpactLoss/ParameterMaps/README.md

   ⚠️ **Warning:** Do **not rely on Elastix’s default image pyramid resampling**,
   as it may silently change the resolution of your images at each level,
-  leading to inconsistencies with the `VoxelSize` explicitly defined in your configuration.
+  leading to inconsistencies with the `ImpactVoxelSize` explicitly defined in your configuration.

-  You should instead **explicitly define the `VoxelSize`** and **disable automatic resampling** in the image pyramid.
+  You should instead **explicitly define the `ImpactVoxelSize`** and **disable automatic resampling** in the image pyramid.

   #### 🔧 Recommended configuration to disable resampling:
   ```txt